Hanover Park Criminal Law Information Center

 Enlist an Experienced and Highly Rated Criminal Defense Attorney in the Hanover Park Area

 Hanover Park criminal defense lawyer, James Dimeas, is an award-winning, nationally-recognized, Hanover Park criminal defense attorney with over-26 years of handling criminal cases in Hanover Park, Chicago, Cook County, DuPage County, Kane County, and Lake County.
-Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer in the State of Illinois For the Year 2018."
-The National Trial Lawyers have named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
+Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer in the State of Illinois For the Year 2018 and 2019."
+The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
 Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois."
-The National Academy of Criminal Defense Attorneys awarded James Dimeas the "Top 10 Attorney Award for the State of Illinois."
-The National Institute of Criminal Law Attorneys have named James Dimeas a "10 Best Attorney for Client Satisfaction."
-Expertise has name James Dimeas a "Best Criminal Defense Lawyer in Chicago."
+The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
+The National Institute of Criminal Law Attorneys gave James Dimeas the "10 Best Attorney for Client Satisfaction."
+Expertise name James Dimeas a "Best Criminal Defense Lawyer in Chicago."
 James Dimeas was recently named a "Best DUI Attorney."
-James Dimeas is rated "Superb" by AVVO, the highest rating possible for any lawyer in the United States.
+James Dimeas is rated "Superb" by AVVO, the highest rating possible for any criminal lawyer in the United States.
 James Dimeas is a published author, having co-written a book for attorneys that instruct them on how to effectively represent clients charged with a crime of Identity Theft.

-James Dimeas has 25 years of experience handling only criminal cases.
-His office is located within a few minutes of Hanover Park and he resides in the area.
+James Dimeas has over-26 years of experience handling only criminal cases.
+James Dimeas's office is located within a few minutes of Hanover Park and he resides in the area.
 James Dimeas knows the Hanover Park Community and knows the Judges and Prosecutors in all the courthouses in the area.
-James Dimeas is available 24 hours a day to help you if you are facing a criminal matter.
+James Dimeas is available 24-hours a day to help you if you are facing a criminal matter.